Laredo, TX to Mesa, AZ Movers (NEW 2026 Costs)

 - Mesa is considered to be less safe than Laredo with a score of 55.33 vs Laredo's 63.77.

-- Air quality in Mesa is good, and in Laredo it's good.
+- Air quality in Mesa is Good, and in Laredo it's Good.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a Arizona moving license through the state's public utilities commission.
+- State regulator: You can verify a Arizona moving company's license by visiting the state's public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
 For comprehensive coverage of your items' full value, consult with your moving company for alternative options or consider third-party insurance providers.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.